squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

 === Squid Configuration File ===

+ . {i} [[Squid-3.4]] needs to be built with the '''--enable-icap-client''' option.
+Newer releases have this enabled by default.

 Paste the configuration file like this:
 {{{

 # -------------------------------------